-In a peaceful clearing, hidden deep in the Mazovian pine forest, stands a granite monolith; around it is a field of 17,000 jagged, upright stones, many engraved with the name of a town or village.
+In a peaceful clearing, hidden in a Mazovian pine forest, stands a granite monolith; around it is a field of 17,000 jagged, upright stones, many engraved with the name of a town or village.
 Beneath the grass, mingled with the sand, lie the ashes of some 800,000 human beings.

 It's a 10-minute walk from the car park to the site of the Treblinka II extermination camp, alongside a symbolic railway representing the now-vanished line that brought the cattle trucks full of Jews from the Warsaw Ghetto.
 The huge granite monument, 200m east of the ramp, stands on the site where the gas chambers were located.
 Around it is a vast symbolic cemetery in the form of a forest of granite stones representing the towns and villages where the camp's victims came from.
-Unlike Auschwitz, nothing remains of the extermination camp, but the labels on the plan showing the original layout speak volumes: ‘Building for Sorting Gold and Valuables’; ‘Storehouse for Victims’ Property (Disguised as Train Station)’; ‘Barracks Where Women Undressed, Surrendered Valuables and Had Heads Shaven’; ‘Approach to Gas Chambers’.
+Unlike Auschwitz-Birkenau, nothing remains of the extermination camp, but the labels on the plan showing the original layout speak volumes.

 A further 20-minute walk leads to another clearing and the site of Treblinka I, a penal labour camp that was set up before Treblinka II, where remains of the camp, including the concrete foundations of the demolished barracks, have been preserved.